By Vlad Cuc, specialist in company formation matters

 - FDI inward flow for 2018: 115,662 million USD.

-Frequently Asked Questions about Company Formation in Hong Kong
+Frequently Asked Questions about setting up a company in Hong Kong

 1. Can a non-resident start a company in Hong Kong?